arenaslanian/namekanji/README.md

 # 名前 — a study in name kanji

 An editorial tool for rendering names — Japanese and foreign — into kanji, with phonological adaptation, transparent transliteration, and thematic curation.
+Uploaded after working in tandem with Claude Code over the past month or so.

 ## What it does